Muriel Bowser: Environment

 In January 2018, Bowser announced a $4.7 million investment in two islands in the Anacostia River, 45 acre Kingman Island and 5 acre Heritage Island.
-She also designated portions of each island as a "state conservation area," which restricts their use to limited purposes including recreation and education.
+She also designated portions of each island as a "state conservation area", which restricts their use to limited purposes including recreation and education.
 The funds will be used for improvements to the islands, including outdoor classrooms, walkways, a floating lab platform and bathrooms.

 Government transparency

 In early 2018, the members of the D.C.
 Board of Ethics and Government Accountability voted unanimously not to renew the contract of Traci Hughes, head of D.C.'s government transparency entity, the Office of Open Government.
 Activists said Hughes was being punished for her enforcement of District regulations on government transparency.
-In the preceding year, she had faulted at least two public boards controlled by Bowser appointees for failure to comply with the city's Open Meetings Act, and had issued a decision that the board of United Medical Center, the District's troubled public hospital, had broken that law by secretly discussing and voting to close the facility's nursery and delivery rooms.
+In the preceding year, she had faulted at least two public boards controlled by Bowser appointees for failure to comply with the city's Open Meetings Act, and had issued a decision that the board of United Medical Center, the district's troubled public hospital, had broken that law by secretly discussing and voting to close the facility's nursery and delivery rooms.
 Hughes said after her dismissal that she had had to resist pressure to ease off in her role of policing District agencies' compliance with the Open Meetings Act and Freedom of Information Act; and that she had been subjected to "personal attacks in an effort to keep [her] from issuing an opinion" relating to Open Meetings Act compliance by the D.C.
 Commission on Selection and Tenure of Administrative Law Judges.

 Gun control

-Bowser is a strong advocate of gun control, characterizing herself in her inaugural speech in January 2015 as "a mayor who hates guns."
+Bowser is a strong advocate of gun control, characterizing herself in her inaugural speech in January 2015 as "a mayor who hates guns".
 Bowser has encouraged the D.C.
-Council to ban bump stocks, with the aim of forcing congressional Republicans to take a stand on the record on gun control and gun violence.
+Council to ban bump stocks, with the aim of highlighting the issue of gun control to congress.
+"Americans are demanding common-sense action, and as leaders, we must listen and act.
+Bump stocks, which turn already dangerous weapons into lethal machines, have no place in our society," said Mayor Bowser.
 Bowser was also "unusually supportive" of the March for Our Lives rally in Washington, D.C. in March 2018, and in 2018 was said to be positioning herself as a national figure in the gun control movement.